 Initially, a paper competition from 1997-2001, the eligible projects were gleaned from the regional and state international Science and Engineering Fair (ISEF) by MA-appointed judges.
 In 2002, the MAs sent their state winners to the first onsite event that was jointly hosted in Dallas, TX by WEF and the Water Environment Association of Texas.
 The event was modeled after the international event, including three days of competition and social activities, and up until 2013, was the U.S. model.

 The competition currently relies heavily on established science fair competitions such as the ISEF.
 There is also an on-line submittal opportunity to include students in private schools, home schools, or who have conducted independent projects.
 It is not necessary for a student to have had a project in a science fair in order to enter.
 A national judge's panel consists of 15-20 experts in a variety of disciplines/academia and is chaired by WEF Past President Dr. Jeanette Brown.
-To date, the U.S. has been awarded seven SJWP international titles.
+To date, the U.S. has been awarded eight SJWP international titles, most recently Ms. Eshani Jha of California (2021).

 Date & Location: